ellieruess/odin_first-website/README.md

-# Ellie-Ruess-TheOdinProject
+# The Odin Project - First Website
-This file contains projects completed as part of The Odin Project.
+This file contains the first website I created using an introductory guide from The Odin Project.